RxMz/TheAutoMeter/README.md

-This is a ReadMe file for the AppMeter created by Rishabh Minocha in collabration with Hritik Sapra for the RiseHackathon
+This is a ReadMe file for TheAutoMeter app created by Rishabh Minocha in collabration with Hritik Sapra for the RiseHackathon